Raghavvram/bajaj-finserv-full-stack-app/README.md

 }
 ```
 ## Testing with cURL
-You can easily test the live endpoint using a command-line tool like cURL.
-Replace https://your-api-url.com with the actual URL provided by your hosting provider (like Vercel).
+You can easily test the live endpoint using cURL.

 ```bash